bayzed123/smartgendocshub/blog-posts/ultimate-guide-to-sitemaps.md

 2. Select your domain property from the left-hand menu.
 3. Navigate to the "Index" section and click on **Sitemaps**.
 4. Enter your sitemap URL (e.g., `sitemap.xml`) in the provided field and hit **Submit**.

+Google will instantly process the file, and within a few days, you will be able to monitor index coverage, spot crawler errors, and watch your organic traffic grow!

+---

 ### Frequently Asked Questions (FAQs)

 <div style="margin-top: 30px;">